 There are currently no restrictions against travelers visiting Mexico.
 Both the US Government and Mexican authorities have not placed a general restriction on visiting Mexico, only urged caution to prevent mosquito bites.

 GUIDELINES AND PREVENTATIVE MEASURES

-The CDC recommends that women who are pregnant in any trimester consider postponing travel to areas where there’s risk of Zika virus transmission.
-If pregnant women do opt to travel to Zika affected areas, the CDC recommends to avoid mosquito bites during their trip.
+- The CDC recommends that women who are pregnant in any trimester consider postponing travel to areas where there’s a risk of Zika virus transmission.
+If pregnant women do opt to travel to Zika affected areas, the CDC recommends avoiding mosquito bites during their trip.
 Specific guidance for women who are trying to become pregnant is also included in the CDC advisory.